 Don’t be afraid to try again.

 You may be shocked when you reach out to someone and they ghost you or never respond.
 Maybe they’ll come back with a rate that’s not in your budget, or maybe their editorial calendar is full.
 This happens all the time.
 Don’t take it personally.

-It’s like dating – it’s going to take a while until you find the right one, but with each “date” or collab, you’ll learn something that you can take with you moving forward
+Honestly, working with influencers is like dating – it’s going to take a while until you find the right one, but with each “date” or collab, you’ll learn something that you can take with you moving forward.

-There is no “quick fix” to finding an influencer that will fit well with your brand – it takes work!
+There is no “quick fix” to finding an influencer that will fit well with your brand.
+It takes time, research, and persistence.
 At the end of the day, influencer marketing can be very beneficial for your business – if you do it the right way.